tylerfilla/minecraft-world-studio/README.md

 This Readme
 -----------

 This readme will be expanded, if not rewritten, in the forseeable future.
-It is here to display a few plans (in the following, appropriately named, section, *A Few Plans*) for the program and to make GitHub stop complaining ;D.
+It is here to display a few plans (in the following, appropriately named section, *A Few Plans*) for the program and to make GitHub stop complaining ;D.

 A Few Plans
 -----------